Toko – A Commandline Tool for the Triplestore

 foreign_table_schema text NOT NULL,

-foreign_table_name text NOT NULL,
+foreign_table_name text NOT NULL

-foreign_column_name text NOT NULL
+foreign_column_name text )